 The DTP project is engaged in four primary pillars of work in teaching and learning leadership:

-- Provide comprehensive teaching development opportunities, including certification
+- Provide comprehensive teaching development opportunities

 - Support early-career academics in their formative teaching experiences